razeenwasif/Data-Science/Data-Wrangling/Assignment2/report.md

 – if you decided you cannot impute missing values in an attribute then describe and justify why you have not done any imputation.

-	* The two attributes with the highest number of missing values in the merged dataset are:
+	* The two attributes with the highest number of missing values in the merged dataset (after resolving inconsistencies) are:
-		1.  `phone_med`: 11,485 missing values
+		1.  `salary`: 7,034 missing values
-		2.  `email_med`: 9,493 missing values
+		2.  `marital_status`: 5,843 missing values
+	* **Handling of `salary` missing values:**
+		*   **Decision:** Missing values in `salary` are primarily a result of the cleaning process, where salaries below $10,000 were replaced with `NaN`.
+		*   **Justification:** This approach was taken to remove unrealistic and potentially erroneous salary entries that would skew statistical analysis.
+By treating these as missing, we ensure that any analysis involving salary is based on realistic income levels.
+No further imputation was performed as these `NaN`s represent intentionally excluded data points.
+	* **Handling of `marital_status` missing values:**
-	* **Decision:** I decided **not to impute** the missing values for these two attributes.
+		*   **Decision:** I decided **not to impute** the missing values for `marital_status`.
-	* **Justification:**
-		*   Phone numbers and email addresses are unique personal identifiers.
-There is no reliable or logical method to guess or generate these values.
-Standard imputation techniques like mean, median, or mode are irrelevant for this type of data.
-		*   Attempting to impute these values would be an act of data fabrication, as any generated value would almost certainly be incorrect.
-This would compromise the integrity of the dataset and add no value to the analysis.
-		*   It is far better to acknowledge that the contact information is unknown than to populate the field with a false one.
+		*   **Justification:** `marital_status` is a categorical variable, and without additional information or a clear pattern, imputing these values (e.g., with the mode) could introduce bias or incorrect assumptions into the dataset.
+It is safer to leave these values as missing, allowing downstream analysis to handle them appropriately (e.g., by excluding them or treating 'missing' as its own category if appropriate for the analysis).

 3. Describe what incorrect or impossible values you found in attributes in your merged data set, and provide how many such incorrect or impossible values are there for each attribute.
 Also describe why you believe these values are